Other Common Names: Uruguayan pampas grass

 How Do I Control It?

 When working with pampas grass, it is important to protect yourself when handling the plants.
 Leaf edges of pampas grass are very sharp, so make sure to wear leather gloves and protective clothing.
 Seed germination appears to be positively affected by soil disturbance so any control method that disturbs the soil could encourage seed germination.
 Plant or seed bare ground with native or non-invasive, non-native plants to provide competition.
-Instead of planting C. selloana in ornamental plantings, use non-invasive alternatives, such as Calamagrostis acutiflora ‘Karl Foerster’ or Stipa gigantean, giant needle grass.
+Instead of planting pampas grass in ornamental plantings, use non-invasive alternatives, such as Calamagrostis acutiflora ‘Karl Foerster’ or Stipa gigantean, giant needle grass.

 Cut and bag inflorescences prior to mechanical control to prevent spreading seed.
 Pulling or hand-grubbing seedlings can provide effective control.
 For larger plants, a Pulaski, mattock or shovel are the safest and most effective tools for removing established clumps.
 The entire crown and top section of the roots will need to be removed to prevent resprouting.